mozilla-b2g/gaia/apps/sms/README.md

 doesn't work, please [file a bug](https://bugzilla.mozilla.org/enter_bug.cgi?product=Firefox%20OS&component=Gaia%3A%3ASMS&short_desc=[Messages]%20Running%20the%20application%20in%20Firefox%20is%20broken) with as much information as you can.

-### If I want to simulate more things
+### What if I want to simulate more things?

-Early work has started on a Simulator, which should make it possible to control the API in a better way.
-Currently it especially works fine for Dual SIM support, which makes it easier to debug CSS or JavaScript in this mode.
+Early work has started on a Simulator that should make it possible to control the API in a better way.
+Currently it works fine for Dual SIM support, which makes it easier to debug CSS or JavaScript in this mode.

-You can cherry-pick the branch from [Bug 1069338](https://bugzilla.mozilla.org/show_bug.cgi?id=1069338), and then access _app://sms.gaiamobile.org/simulator/_.
+You can cherry-pick the branch from [Bug 1069338](https://bugzilla.mozilla.org/show_bug.cgi?id=1069338), and then load up _app://sms.gaiamobile.org/simulator/_.

-How to run in Mulet
+How to run the application in Mulet
 -------------------
-Mulet is a new option to run Gaia in an environment that is closer to the device but where we can use Firefox' tools.
+Mulet is a specialized browser build that allows us to run Gaia in an environment closer to a real Firefox OS device, while still having access to Firefox's developer tools.
 [You can find more information on MDN](https://developer.mozilla.org/en-US/Firefox_OS/Developing_Gaia/Different_ways_to_run_Gaia#Using_Gaia_in_Firefox_Mulet).

 How to contribute to the development